robert-orlinski/go-fire/README.md

 1. Express.js (the main API framework);
 2. MongoDB (NoSQL database);
 3. Nodemon (utility that allows us to run a server in the "watch" mode).

+## What's next?

+I am writing about a bunch of tools so I have to add more of them in the future!

+To do:

+1. Login and register page, to host app somewhere and let it be available for more people than we - developers.
+And maybe something like a start page with similar info like here on GitHub.
+2. The page which scraps indexes and returns their indicators such as P/E, P/B, EPS, etc. and returns pieces of information about if markets are properly evaluated.
+Why?
+To have a better understanding of which stage of the boom we are.
+3. The page with predictions of how much money I need to save to be retired in some time (giving specific interest rate) or how fast I will be if I will save particular money, invest at the specific interest, and need the concrete amount.

+And that's it!
+Let's go back to work.

 ## Contribution